FctsFxns/schultzen-web/_works/PERRA_PERDIDA.md

 date:  2016-07-21 00:00:00 +0100
 ---

-“Disturbing Distribution” is a set of interventions around circuits, flows and distribution system in the central square of barcelona, the Plaza Catalunya.
+'Disturbing Distribution' is a set of interventions around circuits, flows and distribution system in the central square of barcelona, the Plaza Catalunya.

-Sala “X” PERRA PERDIDA is a performatic mental and fisical walk on loss, porn and cinema at the Plaza Catalunya.
+Sala X - PERRA PERDIDA is a performatic mental and fisical walk on loss, porn and cinema at the Plaza Catalunya.
 We invite you to meet with “Perra Perdida” the 21st of july at 20h at the last remaining public telephone cell at the Plaza Catalunya, as is anounced by this flyer at the surroundings the days before.

 The additional events take place during 19h and 22h and th einformation will be distribuited the very same day at the tourist information point at Plaza Catalunya.